jeremyhilado/seir-224-project-2/readme.md

 Each group will present their project to the class starting at **1:30pm on Friday, August 28th**.

-The presentations will take the following structure.
-Each section detailed below should be presented by a different group member.
-The entire presentation may be **no longer than 10 minutes**; therefore, each section below should be no longer than **2 - 3 minutes**.
+Each presentation must be **no longer than 10 minutes** We suggest the following structure:

 - Introduction
   - What's your app called?